Microwaves: Do’s and Don’ts

 A microwave with a desaturated green and red background

-There are some basic tenets and rules to follow when you’re microwave cooking.
-We would hope that you know most of these, but that’s not a guarantee.
-Using a microwave oven is about as straightforward, fast and convenient as it gets but there are still some myths and misunderstandings to bust, and hot tips to know.
+There are some basic rules you need to follow when you’re cooking in the microwave, some more widely known than others.
+So, although using a microwave oven is fast and convenient, there are still some myths and misunderstandings to bust, and hot tips to know.

-So, What are the Dos and Don’ts for Microwaves?
+What are the Do’s and Don’ts for Microwaves?

 DON’T put metal in the microwave